 At David Lloyd, which has 100 leisure centres nationally, the shower cubicles are already partitioned, so some, if not all, will be in use.
 But many of the lockers will be out of bounds to allow for distancing, and they don't know yet about continuing to provide hair dryers.
 Expect more 'blue roll' and paper towels in the loos, as hand dryers are decommissioned.

 Prepare to have your temperature checked

-At David Lloyd gyms they are trialling a discreet thermo-scanner, a bit like a security camera, which reads your temperature the minute you walk in the door (you won't even notice, unless your temperature is 38C in which case you may be asked not to enter).
+At David Lloyd gyms they are trialing a discreet thermo-scanner, a bit like a security camera, which reads your temperature the minute you walk in the door (you won't even notice unless your temperature is 38C in which case you may be asked not to enter).
 Their staff will wear PPE when they are cleaning equipment but otherwise, masks are optional for everyone including us.

 You may have to prebook slots on the gym floor too

 It’s commonplace to book a slot in classes, but Pure Gym warns to expect the same if you want to use the gym floor too – treadmills, weights, cross trainers and so on.
 “Rather than walk in, we will pre-book people into the gym at allotted times with app booking,” they say.
 This will avoid overcrowding at peak times and queues.
 “Our equipment will be spread out and user numbers will be monitored and limited to ensure safe distances are maintained.
 Our new safety protocols are already in place in Switzerland, where we have reopened gyms."

 At David Lloyd Chigwell, they have built an overflow gym on one of the indoor tennis courts in case their primary gym fills its 114-member quota.

 If you know your gym class schedule better than you know the train timetable, we've got some bad news for you.
 To allow time for cleaning the studio space, classes are likely to be more spread out with extra time in between each session to allow the studio to fully empty.